Chinmayee770/bob_hackathon/README.md

    - **Automated Responses:** Generative AI-powered responses help in maintaining timely communication with customers.

 3. **Data-Driven Decision Making:**
    - **Generative AI for Analytics:** Bankers can query the database using natural language and obtain detailed insights and analytics.
+(They can access  document from blob storage and analyze that using gen ai pandas agent based queries)
    - **Customizable Reports:** Generate and view comprehensive reports based on the latest data, aiding in better decision-making.

 4. **Enhanced Security and Compliance:**
    - **Role-Based Access Control:** Ensures that bankers have appropriate access based on their roles, protecting sensitive data.
-   - **Audit Logs:** Detailed logs of all activities help in monitoring and maintaining compliance with regulatory requirements.

 By incorporating these features, Walter White Dashboard not only improves the efficiency of banking operations but also significantly enhances user engagement for both customers and bankers, leading to higher satisfaction and better service delivery.